Unlike SLA, SLS and MJF systems, FDM printing is efficient to print single parts, making it the perfect 3D printing tool for rapid turnaround.

 At our marketplace factory in Ricoh Telford, home of Ricoh 3D, we manufacture toner consumables for a range of Ricoh 2D printers.
 The manufacturing process is reliant on factory automation.

-When breakdowns occur, 3D printing is often used to replace these parts.
+When breakdowns occur, 3D product printing is often used to replace these parts.

 Although our Ricoh 3D operation gives engineers across site access to SLS and MJF systems, ultimately time is the critical factor in factory applications, making FDM the obvious choice.